sjustesen/sjustesen/README.md

 ### Hi there 👋

-Here you'll find my - mostly - unfinished projects that I hack on from time to time.
+Here you'll find my - mostly - unfinished projects that I hack on when time allows.